Variational methods for the kinetic Fokker-Planck equation: Introduction

 \subsection{Outline of the paper}

-In the next section we present the function space~$H^1_\hyp(U)$ and prove the density of smooth functions.
+In the next section we present the function space~$H^1_\hyp(U)$ and its important properties, as well as the Besov spaces used in the H\"ormander inequality.
 In Section~\ref{s.functional} we prove the functional inequalities stated in Theorems~\ref{t.hypoelliptic.poincare} and~\ref{t.hormander} and establish the compactness of the embedding of~$H^1_\hyp(U)$ into~$L^2(U;L^2_\gamma)$.
-We study the behavior of $H^1_\hyp(U)$ functions near the boundary of~$U$ in Section~\ref{s.boundary}, establishing a trace theorem and an integration by parts formula.
-In Section~\ref{s.wellpose} we prove Theorem~\ref{t.hypo.DP} on the well-posedness of the Dirichlet problem for the Kramers equation.
+In Section~\ref{s.wellpose} we give two proofs of Theorem~\ref{t.hypo.DP} on the well-posedness of the Dirichlet problem for the Kramers equation.
 The interior regularity of solutions, and in particular Theorem~\ref{t.interior.regularity.both}, is obtained in Section~\ref{s.regularity}.
-Finally, in Section~\ref{s.kin} we prove the analogous results for the kinetic Fokker-Planck equation~\eqref{e.thepde.witht} as well as the exponential decay to equilibrium (Theorem~\ref{t.hypo.equilibrium}).
-A brief discussion on the trace theorem appears in Appendix~\ref{s.discuss}.
+Finally, in Section~\ref{s.kin} we prove the analogous results for the kinetic Fokker-Planck equation~\eqref{e.thepde.witht} as well as the exponential decay to equilibrium (Theorem~\ref{t.hypo.equilibrium}) and the enhancement estimate (Theorem~\ref{t.enhancement}).